That’s right, you didn’t misread; here we have one thousand random and interesting facts about literally everything you could think of!

-On one slow news day on April 18th, 1930, a BBC radio announcer blatantly said “there is no news”.
+On one slow news day on April 18, 1930, a BBC radio announcer blatantly said, “there is no news.”

 If you cut a starfish, it won’t bleed – it doesn’t have blood!
 Rather, they circulate nutrients by using seawater in their vascular system.

-12% of the world’s total languages is found in Papua New Guinea, which has over 820 indigenous languages.
-There are more languages on this island than any other country.
+12% of the world’s total languages are found in Papua New Guinea, which has over 820 indigenous languages.
+There are more languages on this island than in any other country.

 The hottest temperature ever recorded in Washington state was at Ice Harbor Dam at 118 °F (47.8 °C) on August 5, 1961.